hozlucas28/AdventJS-Solutions-2024/README.md

     Summary
 </h2>
 <p>
     This repository serves as a housing solutions to programming challenges of <a href="https://adventjs.dev/" target="_blank">AdventJS<a>.
-AdventJS, a project developed by <a href="https://www.linkedin.com/in/midudev/" target="_blank">Midudev</a>, offers a platform for developers to improve JavaScript or TypeScript skills, through a series of daily challenges spanning 25 days.
+AdventJS, a project developed by <a href="https://www.linkedin.com/in/midudev/" target="_blank">Midudev</a>, offers a platform for developers to improve Python, JavaScript or TypeScript skills, through a series of daily challenges spanning 25 days.
 The challenge begins on December 1st and culminates on December 25th.
 </p>

+> This repository contains all the solutions in Python, JavaScript, and TypeScript.

 <h2>
     Installation